Senator Stephanie L. Hansen (D)

 She practiced environmental and administrative law in Delaware from 2001 to 2020 and served as the chair and vice-chair of the Environmental Section of the Delaware Bar at various points in her career.
 She recently retired from her law practice to concentrate on her duties as a senator.

 Sen. Hansen and her husband David live in Middletown.
-She has five children and stepchildren and four grandchildren.
+She has five children and stepchildren and five grandchildren.